sid-gs/sid-gs.github.io/_pages/about.md

 ## About us

 We develop and use tools in applied mathematics for applications in engineering and natural sciences.
 The tools involve computations, modeling and optimization.
 Physical processes of interest include mix and burn, high temperature and multimaterial flows, turbulence and discovery of new mechanisms in fluid mechanics.
-Some applications of interest are hypersonic aerodynamics, high-speed propulsion and fusion energy.
+Some applications of interest are hypersonic aerodynamics, high-speed propulsion, fusion energy and sustainable energy systems.

 ## News
-- Sidharth presented at Los-Alamos Arizona days in May 2022.
+- Our lab is looking to recruit PhD students!
+(Please see our [Recruitment Flyer](../files/cv.pdf).
-- Our proposal on multifidelity optimization was invited for the proposal.
+)

 <!-- For more info